viveksamarth404-design/consultgenie/README.md

 # 🧠 ConsultGenie — Agentic AI Consulting Report Generator

-> AI Agent System · Semester IV ECE · B.Tech ECE-A · 2025–26
+> AI Agent System · Semester IV ECE · B.Tech ECE-B · 2025–26

 A production-grade agentic AI system that takes a business problem and industry as input, autonomously decides whether to search the web for real-world data, applies consulting frameworks, generates a structured professional report, and evaluates its own output using an LLM-as-Judge — all in one pipeline.